Last Updated on September 9, 2020

 What Should I Look for in an Outdoor Floor Fan?

+If you’ll need a heater during the cold winter, then you’ll also need a cooling fan for the extreme heat of summer.
 Performance is the big thing here; how much air can the fan put out, and how adjustable is that number?

 The average fan should have at least 3 variable speeds; a low, medium, and high speed for varying circumstances.
 If you’re looking at blueprints in your makeshift office you want to be cool, but you don’t want your fan to be blowing so hard it flings your papers and such around.